Andrew Engelage

-Andrew Engelage (born October 26, 1988) is a Canadian professional ice hockey goaltender.
-He is currently an unrestricted free agent who most recently played for the Graz 99ers in the Austrian Hockey League (EBEL).
+Andrew Engelage (born October 26, 1988) is a Canadian former professional ice hockey goaltender.

 Prior to turning professional, Engelage played for the Windsor Spitfires of the Ontario Hockey League (OHL).
 He helped the Spitfires capture the Memorial Cup, and set the OHL's single season record for wins by a goaltender, with 46.

 Playing career

 Junior

 Engelage played junior hockey in the Ontario Hockey League (OHL) for the Windsor Spitfires.
 He was named the OHL's Goaltender of the Month in October 2008 and the Canadian Hockey League Goaltender of the Week twice (October 28, 2008 and May 3, 2009) during the season.

 During the 2008–09 OHL season, Engelage played 54 games with the Spitfires earning a record of 46-4-1 with a 2.35 goals-against average and 0.914 save percentage, and was named to play in the OHL's mid-season All-Star Classic game as a member of the Western Conference team.
 His total of 46 regular season wins set the OHL single season record for wins by a goaltender.
 Including playoffs, Engelage won 64 games that season, while helping the Spitfires win the Memorial Cup.